axju/blurring/README.rst

 Why
 ---

-Blurring is designed to expand "Watch me Coding".
+Blurring is designed to expand `Watch me Coding <https://github.com/axju/wmc>`_.
 I take my screen in time lapse.
 One second, one frame.
 That's 3600 frames for an hour.
 An 8-hour coding day would be 28800 frames.
 I do not want to search for secret information in every single frame.
 I know my secret passwords so I can scan the video and blur them.

 Install
 -------